mehulagg/gitlab/doc/user/project/clusters/add_remove_clusters.md

 Note that the `-connect` argument expects a `host:port` combination.
 For example, `https://kubernetes.example.com` would be `kubernetes.example.com:443`.

-### This job failed because the necessary resources were not successfully created.
+### This job failed because the necessary resources were not successfully created

 Before the deployment jobs starts, GitLab creates the following specifically for the deployment job: